 Here’s how it works:

 One (or more) good deeds each day: Doing a good deed simply means doing something kind or helpful for others; it’s an old concept from religious traditions and great thinkers, and it’s being reclaimed for the 21st century with movements like Good Deeds Day, coming up on April 15, and Random Acts of Kindness Day.
-Good deeds can be personal (helping a family member with home maintenance, taking a meal to friends with a new baby, sitting with a grieving relative) or civic (voting for your school board, providing feedback to your health provider, writing to your MP on an issue you care about).
+Good deeds can be personal (helping a family member with home maintenance, taking a meal to friends with a new baby, sitting with a grieving relative) or civic (voting for your school board, providing feedback to your health provider, writing to your local politician on an issue you care about).
 Good deeds can also be more abstract – for example gratitude and reciprocity (which encourage the proliferation of good deeds) or forgiveness (which discourages the proliferation of bad ones).

 Personally, I have been asking myself Benjamin Franklin’s evening question – “what good did I do today” most days for several years.
 Usually it is little things, for example taking the time to be with someone who needs a listening ear, although I try to engage civically too.
 There is a lot I could improve, in particular I would like to speak out more on casual racism and other everyday injustices.